 Do Poles have their favourite words and catchphrases?
 It’s hard to say.
-Perhaps, it is a generation-environment issue.
-In the slang of young people, there are words that have a short but meteoric career.
+Perhaps, it is a generational-environmental issue.
+In the slang of young people, there are words that have a short but spectacular career.
 From the media, funny and sometimes silly "pearls of wisdom" permeate colloquial language, which we eagerly quote and people we talk to immediately understand the meaning.

 - Masakra, porażka, słabo, obciach.